I love teaching horn, at any level. I’ve been doing it for over 30 years. I find the process fascinating and I always learn a lot from it.

 What and where is the diaphragm.

 The diaphragm is the principal muscle of inspiration – that is to say, of the drawing in of air, or inhalation.
-Broadly speaking, it is a thin circular domed sheet of muscle which is kidney shaped in outline when viewed from above (see fig. 1), and which has the ability to contract from its edges towards its centre.
+Broadly speaking, it is a thin sheet of domed muscle which when viewed from above (see fig.1) is kidney (or cardiod) shaped in outline and which has the ability to contract between its edges and its centre.
 Its centre lies horizontally across the body dividing the trunk into two compartments: the thorax (the chest) and the abdomen (the belly) (see fig. 2).
-The thorax contains the heart and lungs while the abdomen contains the organs of digestion.
+The thorax contains the heart and lungs while the abdomen contains all the organs of digestion.
 The sides and back of the diaphragm, as it curves down to attach to the lower rim of the rib cage, become very steep, almost vertical (see fig. 3), so that the liver and the stomach are more or less contained within the dome and are thus given some protection by protruding some way up inside the bony rib cage.

 The heart sits behind the sternum high up on top of the centre of the diaphragm (see dotted outline in figs. 2 and 3) and is surrounded on either side and above by the lungs.
 Together the heart and lungs fill most of the space within the rib cage.